mjohanning99/RubyTLDR/README.md

 I am using Ruby 2.4.2, so it's only officially supported on that version.
 However, I am very certain it will work on older versions of Ruby as well.

 #### Gems (extensions) needed
 In order for RubyTldr to correctly display the tldr-pages, you need to install a Ruby gem (which are the extensions of Ruby).
 This gem will provide colours and will colour the output of RubyTldr.
 Installing a gem can be done by typing `[sudo] gem install colorize` (Some systems / Ruby installations require the `sudo` and some don't).
 Afterwards, you will be ready to start RubyTldr with colours!
+Please note that you need to install the gem even if you chose to install RubyTldr with the automatic installer.
+I am looking for a way of avoiding this, but in the meanntime, the gem must be installed manually.

 #### General usage
-The usage of RubyTldr is as straightforward as the original tldr – Simply start the .rb file and append a command you wish to get more information on and RubyTldr will display it on your terminal in various colours.
+The usage of RubyTldr is as straightforward as the original tldr – Simply type "tldr" and append a command you wish to get more information on and RubyTldr will display it on your terminal in various colours (if you type tldr tar the information you can see on the picture at the top of this Readme will be displayed).
 There are also two flags you can use:
 * `--help` will provide you with some help regarding the programming
 * `--list` will list all the available commands